mark-making/t/jekyll/_posts/2021-01-05-talesmith-innovate-with-dcms-5g-ar-consortium-on-ground-breaking-david-attenborough-ar-project.md

 Scientifically accurate digital botanical imagery, verified by Kew’s world leading scientists, will enable people to find out more about the flora and fauna that inhabits our planet.
 People will be able to use their phones and devices to nurture rare and exotic plants, observe their behaviours and watch in seconds as they grow in urban backdrops while seeing the animals that live among them.
 The consortium will also work with digital learning specialists to ensure the app not only entertains but also gives audiences a deeper connection and understanding of plant life in an interactive way.

  The consortium is being led by Factory 42 with each partner playing a different role in the development of the app.
 Factory 42 will co-produce the project with BBC Studios in association with natural history producer,  Talesmith.
 The three organisations will bring creative direction and the powerful story telling of Sir David Attenborough; EE will deploy its 5G network and edge computing; while Dimension Studios will provide the volumetric capture video technology that will create the holographic images in the app.

 > **John Cassy, Founder and CEO, Factory 42 said:** “The importance of protecting the planet has never been greater and the opportunity to use emerging technologies to engage audiences of all ages in environmental issues in new ways is hugely exciting.
 We’re delighted to have pulled together a unique consortium of world leading organisations and look forward to showing how 5G networks will enhance our everyday lives and our understanding of the world around us”
 >
+> **Martin Williams, CEO Talesmith** **said:** “This cutting-edge project is what Talesmith is all about - it represents a fantastic opportunity to entertain and inform while inspiring a whole new digital generation to care deeply about the natural world, using a medium they connect with and enjoy.
+We’re delighted to be working with Factory 42 and their partners on another world-leading experience.“
+>
+> **Matt Warman, Minister for Digital Infrastructure said:** “5G Create is about exploring new and inventive ways we can use 5G to give British industries a competitive advantage.
+This cutting-edge app, fronted by broadcasting legend Sir David Attenborough, is set to be an inspiring example of how new technology can reconnect us with the natural world whilst demonstrating the power of 5G to a huge new audience.”
+>
 > **Mike Gunton, Creative Director, BBC Studios said**: “Innovation has always been at the heart BBC Studios Natural History Unit.
 We believe that the App inspired by *The Green Planet* has the potential to reach millions to showcase the beauty and fragility of our natural world and inspire positive change around biodiversity and habitat protection for the benefit of all species.”
 >